 Understanding the Difference Between Clean and Sanitized

-A lot of people use janitorial services that come in and clean at the close of business every day or at least once a week.
+A lot of people use janitorial services that come in and clean every day or at least once a week.
 What many people don’t realize is that janitorial services don’t necessarily sanitize the office space.
 Many janitorial cleaning companies only focus on surface cleaning and while your office visually looks better, it doesn’t necessarily mean it’s cleaner or safer for your employees or clients.
-That’s why it’s important to understand the difference between clean and sanitized and to make sure that your professional cleaning company is trained in disinfecting and sanitizing surfaces after they’ve gone through a preliminary cleaning.
+That’s why it’s important to make sure that your professional cleaning company is trained in disinfecting and sanitizing surfaces after they’ve gone through a preliminary cleaning.
 Sanitizing kills close to 99.99% of bacteria, viruses, pathogens, and other dangerous germs while cleaning removes the visual impurities and leaves bacteria to flourish.
 In times like these, sanitization has never been more important.

 Another key factor that differentiates a good cleaning service from a bad one is the focus on eliminating cross-contamination.
 Cross-contamination occurs frequently in office settings, especially if people are sharing equipment or common areas.
 There are several ways to eliminate cross-contamination, including professional cleaning services.
-You might need to reevaluate your office setting to determine what is the safest option to reduce cross-contamination, especially with COVID-19 still aggressively spreading in many communities across the United States and beyond.
+You might need to reevaluate your office setting to determine what is the safest option to reduce cross-contamination.
 One way to reduce cross-contamination is to allow only one person to use a specific phone.
 If this isn’t possible, try to have calls forwarded to cell phones to eliminate cross-contamination.
-Remember, a clean office is a healthy and safe office—both of which contributes to employee happiness and directly relates to your business’ revenue.
+Remember, a clean office is a healthy and safe office—both of which contribute to employee happiness and directly relate to your business’ revenue.

 Prioritizing High Touch Surfaces

-Effective office cleanings will ensure that the focus on high touch surfaces don’t get lost in the shuffle.
-High touch areas are those where multiple people interact in a given day.
+Effective office cleanings will ensure that high-touch surfaces don’t get lost in the shuffle.
+High touch areas are those where multiple people interact on a given day.
 They’re the most common place for germs, viruses, pathogens, and bacteria to build up and cause problems.
-While high touch areas need to be cleaned and sanitized throughout the day, a good deep cleaning from your professional cleaning company will help ensure that you start the day off on the right foot.
+While high-touch areas need to be cleaned and sanitized throughout the day, a good deep cleaning from your professional cleaning company will help ensure that you start the day off on the right foot.

-Many common high touch surfaces in an office setting are printers, faxes, computer accessories, doors, light switches, the office kitchen, or other office amenities that are shared amongst workers.
-While the best thing to do is to try and limit the number of people that use any given device, you should also try and ensure that they’re properly cleaned and sanitized regularly throughout the day.
+Many common high-touch surfaces in an office setting are printers, faxes, computer accessories, doors, light switches, the office kitchen, or other office amenities that are shared amongst workers.
+While the best thing to do is to try and limit the number of people that use any given device, you should also try and ensure that they’re properly cleaned and sanitized throughout the day.
 Ineffectively cleaning these types of surfaces will proliferate the spread of bacteria and viruses like COVID-19, which can subsequently spread among your office in an increasingly exponential way.
 When this happens, you’ll experience high levels of employee absenteeism in addition to reduced productivity, lower employee engagement, and a decline in profit-generating behavior.
-Improperly cleaning your office is not only unhealthy and unsafe for your workers, it’s bad for business.

 Do you Have an Ineffective Office Cleaning Solution in Place?